UNICORE-EU/uftp-docs/source/uftp-client/installing.rst

 * Java 8 or later (OpenJDK preferred)

-* Access to a :ref:`UFTP authentication service <authserver>` and the corresponding :ref:`UFTPD server <uftp>`.
+* Access to a UFTP authentication service (either a UNICORE/X server or the :ref:`authserver`) and to the corresponding :ref:`uftpd`.

-To use the client, you need to know the address of the :ref:`UFTP authentication service <authserver>`.
+To use the client, you need to know the address of the UFTP authentication service.
 You need also to have the valid credentials for the UFTP authentication.

 Installation and Configuration